sigoden/argc/docs/command-runner.md

 └── src
 ```

-The code of build recpie as follows:
+The code of build recipe as follows:

 ```sh
 # @cmd